johnbywater/quantdsl/README.md

 assert round(results.fair_value.mean(), 2) == 20.78, results.fair_value.mean()
 ```

-Below are the results printed by `calc_and_print()`, showing
-deltas for each month for each market, and the fair value.
+The results, showing deltas for each month for each market, and the fair value.

 ```
 Compiled 92 nodes